pingcap/tidb-lightning/docs/tidb-lightning-user-guide.md

     # background profile for debugging ( 0 to disable )
     pprof-port = 10089

+    # table-concurrency controls the maximum handled tables concurently while reading mydumper sql files.
+It can affects the tikv-importer memory usage.
+    table-concurrency = 8
-    # change the concurrency number of data.
+    # region-concurrency change the concurrency number of data.
 It is set to the number of logical CPU cores by default and needs no configuration.
     # in mixed configuration, you can set it to 75% of the size of logical CPU cores.
+    # region-concurrency default to runtime.NumCPU()
-    # worker-pool-size =
+    # region-concurrency =

     # logging
     level = "info"